05nelsonm/dojo_interaction_script/README.md

 ### Using the script remotely via ssh

-I set it up to be used with passwordless root login via ssh, also, as you need sudo privledges to interact with the ./dojo [commands].
+I set it up to be used with passwordless login via ssh, also, as you need sudo privledges to interact with the ./dojo [commands].
 I did it so that I can control the Dojo from my Host machine.
-This option may not be for you if you don't want to permit root login via ssh to the machine running your Dojo.
+This option may not be for you if you don't want to permit passwordless login via ssh to the machine running your Dojo.

 I have my VMs set up with passwordless pubkeys and UFW so that my host is the only machine that can